Snake0good/Snake0good/README.md

 Full Stack Developer
 --------------------

 I started my coding journey 6 years ago with Python.
-I was self-taught and earned multiple certificates from Coursera, Google, and IBM in Data Analytics and Data Science.
+I took courses and earned multiple certificates from Coursera, Google, and IBM in Data Analytics and Data Science.
 I then became interested in the front-end and developing full-stack applications.
 I found a great community with #100Devs and #Tech-Twitter and I've loved the transition to HTML, CSS, and JS.
 I'm a designer at heart and love the visual aspect of seeing my creations run in the browser.

 * 🌍  I'm based in Philadelphia, PA - USA
 * 🖥️  See my portfolio at [www.jacobegood.com](http://www.jacobegood.com)